Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 How to Add Google Calendar in WordPress

-Whether you are maintaining a simple blog where you want to share with your website visitors when the next article is going to be published or have an event-oriented website, you (and your visitors) will highly benefit from a publicly available calendar.
+Whether you are maintaining a simple blog that you want to share with your website visitors when the next article is going to be published or have an event-oriented website, you (and your visitors) will highly benefit from a publicly available calendar.

 And while there are a vast number of calendar services and plugins, probably your best option is to embed Google Calendar directly into your WordPress website.

 Google Calendar is becoming people’s go-to calendar application, and there are a lot of reasons for this to be true.
-The application is highly-functional, and it is really intuitive and easy to use.
+The application is highly functional, and it is really intuitive and easy to use.

-AwardSpace guarantees that the time you’ll commit is going to be a time well spend.
+AwardSpace guarantees that the time you’ll commit is going to be a time well spent.
 You’ll be glad that you’ve integrated this Calendar to your WordPress.
 Moreover, your visitors, provided you maintain it thoroughly, will be grateful to you.

 How Google Calendar is better than Other Calendar Solutions?

 Of course, you can install a WordPress plugin, one of many, and integrate an event calendar with your website.
 And there are a lot of calendar solutions available among the immense number of plugins for WordPress.
-Moreover, while there are some paid solutions, free are available as well.
+Moreover, while there are some paid solutions, free ones are available as well.

-Still, the best option, when it comes to ease of use, functionalities and features, is Google Calendar.
+Still, the best option, when it comes to ease of use, functionalities, and features, is Google Calendar.
 What is more, you’ll be able to create, edit, and remove events on the go – using your mobile phone – which is not necessarily true when it comes to a plugin-based calendar.

 • Sharing Ability